simonlast/node-persist/README.md

 This function returns the number of keys stored in the database.

 ##Fine-grained control
-Make sure you set isInterval: false in the options hash.
+Make sure you set continuous: false in the options hash, and you don't set an interval
 ###persist(), persistSync()
 These functions can be used to manually persist the database